How to Generate the Sierpinski Triangle [2/10]

 [Run the program]

-The last change is to perform a call of the SierpinskiTriangle function.
-The call is made at the place in the source code where previously the blue triangle was displayed.
-The new call to the SierpinskiTriangle function features an unused argument of value 4, called the level, which will be required in the next improvement of this program.
+The final adjustment is to perform a call of the SierpinskiTriangle function at the point in the source code where the blue triangle was previously displayed.
+This new call to the SierpinskiTriangle function now includes an unused argument of value 4, called the level.
+This argument will be essential for the next enhancement of the program.

 4. Writing a Recursive Function